lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/Clustermanager/Cluster/Healthchecking.md

   {"binary": "000000FF"}
 ]
 ```
-The array is allowed to be empty in the case of ¡°connect only¡± health checking.
+The array is allowed to be empty in the case of â€œconnect onlyâ€ health checking.

 - **receive**</br>
 	([sometimes required](#), array) This parameter is required if the type is tcp.
 It specified the bytes that are expected in a successful health check response.
 It is an array of hex byte strings specified similarly to the send parameter.
-The array is allowed to be empty in the case of ¡°connect only¡± health checking.
+The array is allowed to be empty in the case of â€œconnect onlyâ€ health checking.

 - **interval_jitter_ms**</br>
 	([optional](#), integer) An optional jitter amount in millseconds.
 If specified, during every internal Envoy will add 0 to interval_jitter_ms milliseconds to the wait time.